 If the plant does produce flowers, they should bloom in the spring.

 Mature plants can produce long clusters of flowers.
-These flowers are urn-shaped and come in shades of reddish-orange and greenish-yellow.
+These blooms are urn-shaped, with shades of reddish-orange and greenish-yellow flowers.

 What Lighting and Temperature Does The Felt Plant Like?

 The Kalanchoe beharensis plant will die if the temperature gets too cold.
 It is not frost tolerant!

 The plant is recommended for USDA hardiness zones 11 to 12.
 As the plant is native to Madagascar, it grows best in warm regions.

 If the temperature drops below 55° degrees Fahrenheit, the plant may start to show signs of distress.